cs-ed/impacts-atorresteach/README.md

 Currently 7% of students at Indio High School take a computer science course, although no specialty courses are offered.
 The first course I would implement at Indio High School would be AP Computer Science A.  This course would allow students to become familiar with the concepts and tools of computer science as you learn a subset of the Java programming language.
 Students will gain hands-on work and collaborative skills  to design, write, and test computer programs that solve problems or accomplish tasks.

-- First item Designing a program, developing the algorithms it needs, and writing code to implement them.
+- Designing a program, developing the algorithms it needs, and writing code to implement them.
-- Second item Testing program code and correcting errors
+- Testing program code and correcting errors
-- Third item Documenting and explaining how program code works
+- Documenting and explaining how program code works